-A vast banner unfurls, blankets the globe.
+A vast banner unfurls, blankets the globe—

-shining against golden beams—
+shines against golden beams—

-The Singularity.
+The Providence.

 Under the canvas, cheers erupt